The thread about an A to Z (almost!) of Edinburgh and Leith streets that are named after women

 Stained glass window dedicated to St. Triduana in St. Magnus Cathedral, Kirkwall

-Embroidered emblem of the Townswomen’s Guild
+1966 Emblem of the Townswomen's Guild

 T is for Townswomen’s Guild Walk, one of the paths across the Meadows.
 It was named in 1973 after the gift to the city of the trees that line it by the guild.